esciencecenter-digital-skills/Natural-language-processing/README.md

-# A lesson on Natural language processing in Python
+# A lesson on Natural Language Processing in Python

 This lesson is about the fundamentals of natural language processing in Python.